GreedyWang/bulldog2011.github.com/source/about/index.markdown

 I love open source and I spend most of spare time studying and contributing to it, my favoriate sites are github, stackoverflow and google.

-My dream is to escape the company cube someday, and to work on startups or projects I am interested with, to have a leasurely and carefree life style, to have more time with my family and bulldog.
+My dream is to work in highly skilled and self-motivated team, to work on startups or projects I am interested with, to have a leasurely and carefree life style, to have more time with my family and bulldog.

 Find me on [LinkedIn](http://www.linkedin.com/profile/view?id=66212589 "linkedin profile")